-5.1 The rationale for Design Selection
+5.1 Rationale for Design Selection

-The team was satisfied with this design as it met all the conditions of the engineering requirements as well as client specifications.
-Design 2 is the simplest design, so we chose it to be our datum.
-The selection was based on the outcome of Pugh matrix that indicated that 3 had the highest number of desirable characteristics such as simplicity and non-invasiveness.
+The Project Rationale is a layout of perspectives explaining the foundation of the project.
+It recognizes the requirement for the product and offers viable options.
+The team was satisfied with the existing Design #3: MIT exoskeleton design as it met all the conditions of the engineering requirements as well as client specifications.
+As shown in the Pugh Chart Design 2 is the simplest design, so we chose it to be our datum.
+The selection was based on the outcome of Pugh matrix that indicated that 3 had the highest number of desirable characteristics such as simplicity and non-invasiveness (Appendix 8.2).